 It appears that we’ll receive another new trailer at D23 Expo 2017, on July 15th.
 According to this tweeted image, the upcoming trailer will showcase a brand new world.

 And now we play the waiting game.

 Publisher: XSEED, PQube

-Available on: PS4 (reviewed), PC
+Available on: PS4 (reviewed), Vita

 Yoko Taro’s Drakengard on PS2 was a bit of a mess, but underneath the mounting frustration was a sign of something brilliant.
 The way the creative director formulates dark tales and digs into the human psyche is unlike any other on the planet.
 NieR, Yoko Taro’s 2010 action RPG based on the 5th ending of the original Drakengard, suffered from similar issues, like repetition and unsatisfying combat, yet it’s a game that touched a lot of people and amassed quite a cult following along the way.